Algebraic models for equivariant rational homotopy theory for discrete groups: Introduction

 This is hopelessly naive, but one can refine the question and restrict the spaces enough until one starts getting positive results.
 The first such result is due to Quillen \cite{Quillen-rht}.
 He considers simply-connected pointed spaces (or 1-reduced simplicial sets), taken up to rational homotopy equivalence.
 On the algebraic side, he gives, most notably, differential graded Lie (dg Lie) and differential graded cocommutative coalgebra (cdgc) models.
 To establish their equivalence means: to give these categories some model structure and to produce Quillen equivalences between them.
 This is what Quillen achieved, but the connection between spaces and these models was a bit roundabout, as it did not arise from direct Quillen equivalences but rather as zig-zags of Quillen equivalences.

-A few years later, Bousfield and Gugenheim \cite{Bousfield--Gugenheim}, building on work by Sullivan \cite{FriedlanderGriffithsMorgan1972,Sullivan} gave cdga models for rational spaces which are nilpotent, which is more general than being simply-connected.
+A few years later, Bousfield and Gugenheim \cite{Bousfield--Gugenheim}, building on work by Sullivan \cite{FriedlanderGriffithsMorgan1972,Sullivan} gave commutative differential graded algebra (cdga) models for rational spaces which are nilpotent, which is more general than being simply-connected.
 Unfortunately, the spaces and algebras need finite-type hypotheses for this to work.
 On the other hand, there is no need for base points, although they do give a pointed version for their equivalence as well.
-This equivalence of homotopy theories is obtained takes the form of a single Quillen adjunction whose induced adjunction on homotopy categories restricts to an equivalence on some full subcategories: we call this a \emph{partial Quillen equivalence}.
-We review this in \cref{sec:bg}.
+This equivalence of homotopy theories takes the form of a single Quillen adjunction whose induced adjunction on homotopy categories restricts to an equivalence on some full subcategories.
+We review this in \cref{sec:bg}, where we highlight that this is an instance of a \emph{partial Quillen equivalence} (more on this below).

-Shortly thereafter, Neisendorfer \cite{Neisendorfer} connected Quillen's and Bousfield--Gugenheim's approaches, obtaining dg Lie and dg coalgebraic models for connected nilpotent pointed rational spaces of finite type, see also \cite{BauesLemaire}.
-The bridge between dgls and cdgcs is given by a partial Quillen equivalence, but the connection between cdgcs and cdgas is given by a mere equivalence of homotopy categories.
-We have wondered how to lift his homotopy-level equivalence to a (partial) Quillen equivalence of model categories, but this is not totally straightforward.
-We indicate a negative result in \cref{section-neisendorfer}: the most obvious candidate for a Quillen equivalence linking cdgas and Neisendorfer's model category of cdgcs breaks down.

-Much later, a new dg Lie model for the homotopy theory of rational spaces was produced.
-This was a collective effort long time in the making.
-Some of the first were Getzler and Hinich's seminal papers \cite{Hinich, Getzler}.
+Much later, new dg Lie models for the homotopy theory of rational spaces were produced.
+This was a collective effort a long time in the making.
+Some of the first papers in this direction were Getzler's and Hinich's \cite{Hinich, Getzler}.
 We shall exploit the approach using complete dg Lie algebras (cdgls) from \cite{LieModelsInTopology}, as it fits our framework most nicely.
-Another well-developed approach to modeling rational spaces with the closely-related $L_\infty$-algebras can be found in \cite{NicoudVallette}, see also \cite{Roca} for an approach in terms of curved absolute $L_\infty$-algebras.
+Another well-developed approach to modeling rational spaces with the closely related $L_\infty$-algebras can be found in \cite{NicoudVallette}, see also \cite{Roca} for an approach in terms of curved absolute $L_\infty$-algebras.

+It is known that cdgls model connected nilpotent pointed rational Kan complexes \cite[Thm.
+0.5]{LieCharacterizationBKcompletion}, and this approach presents some advantages to Quillen's dg Lie models.
+Indeed, it is a direct comparison: it takes the form of a single partial Quillen equivalence.
+Moreover, it applies to nilpotent instead of simply-connected spaces.
+We review these results in \cref{sec:Lie}.